A Convergent Quadrature Based Method For The Monge-Amp\`ere Equation: Computational Results

 The third example has domain $\Omega = (0,1)^2$, and the solution is twice differentiable in the interior of the domain.
 However, the solution gradient becomes unbounded near the boundary point $(1,1)$.

 The final example is defined on the domain $\Omega = (-1,1)^2$ and the solution $u \in C^{2}(\Omega)$ is in fact a polynomial.
-We introduce the vector $\vec{\gamma} = (0.6, 0.4)$ and let
+We introduce the vector $\vec{\gamma} = {(\frac{1}{\sqrt{2}},1-\frac{1}{\sqrt{2}})}$ and let

 The solution is `semi-degenerate' on the entire domain, with $D^2u(x)$ having one positive and one vanishing eigenvalue at each point in the domain.
 This fully semi-degenerate example, while somewhat artificial, should be viewed as an ``edge case'' for the quadrature scheme since the truncation error degrades in this setting (Lemma~\ref{lem:truncationSemiDeg}).
-Because the vector $\vec{\gamma}$ is chosen to align with the Cartesian grid, this has the particular effect of isolating the effects of the angular component of error.
-We should note that while this is a complicating edge case for the quadrature scheme, the fact that it is a grid-aligned quadratic means that it is a simplifying edge case for the variational scheme.

 See Figure~\ref{fig:nsol} for graphs of the solutions $u$, which were obtained using the Cartesian quadrature scheme.